 7. Restaurant fare: chicken or fish with veggies

-Five ounces cooked fish or skinless chicken (grilled, baked or broiled) + lots of steamed, grilled or roasted veggies on the side.
+Five ounces cooked fish or skinless chicken (grilled, baked or broiled) and lots of steamed, grilled or roasted veggies on the side.

 Eat with 2 cups of steamed green beans or sugar snap peas.